BGA Studio Guidelines

 Your game is not working in complete isolation, it's included in a page with a lot of elements around (header, footer, logs, chat, player panels, rankings...)

-So you should pay attention to naming your DOM elements and CSS classes in a way specific to your game in order to avoid namespace collisions (for example you use a selector for a "selected" class in your .js, and there is also an element of the framework outside of your game with a selected class).
+So you should pay attention to naming your DOM elements, CSS classes and PHP constants / classes in a way specific to your game in order to avoid namespace collisions (for example you use a selector for a "selected" class in your .js, and there is also an element of the framework outside of your game with a selected class).

 It's recommended to have:

 - a wrapper div around your game zone with an id specific to your game ('yourgamename_playzone' for example) and to use it in any xpath selector of your .js